 Liabilities include both intragovernmental accounts payable and other accounts payable.
-Intragovernmental liabilities are owed to other federal entities for rent, printing costs, and services of other agencies.
-In FY10, intragovernmental accounts payable also includes liabilities incurred for leasehold improvements made to FMC offices, a video conferencing system, and a telephone system.
-For the fiscal years ending September 30, 2010 and 2009, intragovernmental accounts payable totals \$687,333 and \$309,177, respectively.
-Other accounts payable are owed to non-federal sources or to the general public, and includes liabilities for general supplies, training, studies, analysis, and/or evaluations, miscellaneous services, and operation and maintenance of equipment.
-For the fiscal years ending September 30, 2010 and 2009, the non-federal accounts payable totals \$273,306 and \$231,925, respectively.
+Intragovernmental liabilities are owed to other Federal entities for rent, printing costs, services of other agencies and leasehold improvements.
+In FY10, intragovernmental accounts payable also includes liabilities incurred for a video conferencing system and a telephone system.
+For the years ending September 30, 2011 and 2010, intragovernmental accounts payable totals \$146,636 and \$687,333, respectively.
+Other accounts payable are owed to non-Federal sources or to the general public, and includes liabilities for general supplies, training, studies, analysis, and/or evaluations, miscellaneous services, and operation and maintenance of equipment.
+For the years ending September 30, 2011 and 2010, the non-Federal accounts payable totals \$103,362 and \$273,306, respectively.